Application for an Undergraduate Degree

 Students must provide detailed documentation of their efforts and abilities.
 A student's own statement of their language work should be supplemented by letters or documents from schools or qualified faculty.
 All documents should be submitted to:

-ASSOCIATE DEAN FOR HUMANITIES
+DIVISIONAL DEAN FOR HUMANITIES

 COLLEGE OF ARTS AND SCIENCES

 EUGENE, OR 97403

 While the nature of this documentation will differ depending on the student's situation, it could include the following: